-On March 30, 2020, the Company entered into a consulting agreement with a relative of one of the members of the Company's Board of Directors.
+On March 30, 2020, the Company entered into a consulting agreement with a relative of one of the members of the Company's board of directors.
 The consultant will provide the Company due diligence services related to potential acquisitions and, in return, receive a fee of \$600 per hour for services rendered.
-For the three months ended March 31, 2021 and 2020, \$0 and \$7,050, respectively, were incurred and paid under the agreement.
+For the three and six months ended June 30, 2020, \$0 and \$7,050, respectively, were incurred and paid under the agreement.
+There were no such fees for the three and six months ended June 30, 2021.